mikepyd/XRP-Messenger/README.md

 3. Still in Terminal: pip3 install -r requirements.txt
 4. In Ubuntu do the following to run an executable text file when double-clicked:

-a) Open the File Manager.
+4.1.
+Open the File Manager.
-b) Click on the "hamburger" symbol on the top right of the window, left of the "Minimize" symbol.
+4.2.
+Click on the "hamburger" symbol on the top right of the window, left of the "Minimize" symbol.
 A menu will drop down.
-c) Click "Preferences".
+4.3.
+Click "Preferences".
 A tabbed dialog box will be displayed.
-d) Select the "Behavior" tab.
+4.4.
+Select the "Behavior" tab.
-d) Choose your preferred behavior for "executable text files" aka scripts.
+4.5.
+Choose your preferred behavior for "executable text files" aka scripts.

 5. Create a Telegram bot.